Photo: Agathe Bernard

 How would you describe your aesthetic?

 I like to shoot handheld as it lets me move quickly and I love the look it gives my films.
 It feels more like a real human view of the day and less like a Hollywood production.
 If a moment unfolds and the camera has some shake, that’s absolutely ok because the moment is what matters.
-I show epic scenery and natural hues of nature and the landscape.
+I show epic scenery and the natural hues of nature and the landscape.

 I also try to capture the couple doing something adventurous, or just at home doing something they enjoy together like cooking or a favourite walk.
 Who they are together when they are skiing down a mountain, hiking in their favourite spot, or just being themselves is part of the story of the wedding day I want to tell!
 This is a unique element of my work, and it’s why you will see a lot of adventure in my work.